-Are you spending hours writing brilliant blog posts, only to be faced with a mere bump in your traffic on Google Analytics the next day?
-If you never want that to happen again, this post is for you.
+Are you spending hours writing brilliant blog posts, only to be faced with a mere bump in your traffic?

-But beginner bloggers (and I still include myself in that category) can’t get away with that.
-If I want to get big traffic to my posts, I follow these 5 rules:
+But beginner bloggers can’t get away with that.
+If we want to get big traffic to my posts, we follow these 5 rules:

 - An Intriguing Headline – The main factor that will determine whether anyone will read begin to your post is the headline.
 So don’t blow this sink-or-swim opportunity to get their attention.
 If you have a hot topic, writing a good headline is easier.
 I think a good headline should be intriguing, it should raise a question in a person’s mind that is interesting enough that they really want to find out the answer, i.e. read your post.
-Just think, if I had called this blog post: “Great ideas to get more views for your blog posts,” would it stand out from the crowd?
+Just think, if I had called this article: “Great ideas to get more views for your blog posts.”
+Would you want to read it?

 - An Eye-Catching Image – Everyone enjoys seeing a picture among text.
 It really adds quality to your blog.
 But the real need for an image is that if you want your post to be shared on Facebook, an eye-catching image will attract more people to click on it.
 Of course, if you are writing about a hot topic, eye-catching images are usually easy to find.